Hagoromo-CN/Kinsey-Scale-Comprehensive-Dimension-Assessment-Tool/README.md

 A bilingual (CN/EN) Kinsey Scale assessment tool with 50 questions, packaged as a standalone executable.
 100% local run, no data upload—privacy first, fun second!

+## 📥 Download the Package (Important!)
+**Do NOT download files directly from the main branch** — the executable package is only available under the release tags (e.g., `v1.0.0`).
+👉 Go to the [Releases/Tags page](https://github.com/Hagoromo-CN/Kinsey-Scale-Comprehensive-Dimension-Assessment-Tool/releases) of this repo, download the zip package corresponding to the latest tag (e.g., `v1.0.0`).

 ## 🌟 Core Features
 - 🌐 **Bilingual Support**: Switch freely between Chinese and English interfaces
 - 🚫 **100% Local Run**: All data runs locally only, no uploads—maximum privacy protection